LifeWinnerHuang/academic-kickstart/content/home/about.md

 # Biography

-Renfei HUANG is currently a first year Ph.D. student at the Hong Kong University of Science and Technology.
+Renfei is currently a first-year Ph.D. student in the Department of Computer Science and Engineering at the Hong Kong University of Science and Technology.
+He’s supervisor is Prof. QU Huamin (http://huamin.org).
+He is a member of VisLab at HKUST (http://vis.cse.ust.hk/).
+In his spare time, he enjoys swimming and dancing, such as Tango or Latin.
+He is a fan of Hi-Fi music devices.